wp-plugins/bodi0s-bots-visits-counter/readme.txt

 None

 == Changelog ==
+= 0.6 =
+Added ability to get the blog rankings, from Google or Alexa.
+Small improvements, translation updated and bugfixes.

 =0.5=
 Updated filtering of the results.
 Now filter applies to any table column.
 Added option to block/unblock bot, by IP address and identifier via .htaccess file, the plugin creates a backup of your old .htaccess file in case something goes wrong, called .htaccess.bot-counter-backup.txt in the same folder as your original file.